Wil Wheaton: Games

 Wheaton is a Dungeons & Dragons player, and played during the PAX 2010 event using the 4th edition rules.
 Wheaton, along with webcartoonists Jerry Holkins and Mike Krahulik of Penny Arcade, and Scott Kurtz of PvP, played in front of a live audience.
 The game was hosted and recorded by Wizards of the Coast with Chris Perkins as the dungeonmaster.

 Wheaton starred in the Kickstarter-funded game There Came an Echo by Iridium Studios.
 In Dungeons and Dragons Online, he became the dungeon master of the Temple of Elemental Evil quests.

 Nintendo of America announced on Twitter that Wheaton would be voicing Abraham Lincoln in Code Name: STEAM.
 Wheaton does the voice narration on the Secret Hitler companion app for the Secret Hitler social deduction game.

 Wheaton has spoken out against misogyny in video game culture, and wrote a profile of Anita Sarkeesian for the 2015 Time 100.

 Comic book

 A fictionalized version of Wheaton was included in the comic book PS 238, in which he harbors the power of telekinesis.
 Wheaton's debut comic book The Guild: Fawkes, which he wrote alongside Felicia Day, was released on May 23, 2012.

 Narrations

 Wil Wheaton has been a narrator for dozens of audiobooks, including his own works.
-He has been a finalist for the prestigious Audie Award multiple times, and received an Earphones Award from AudioFile magazine.
+He has been a finalist for the Audie Award multiple times, and received an Earphones Award from AudioFile magazine.